 - you have received weekly payments (regularly and periodically) throughout the previous six months

-- you are entitled to ongoing weekly payments
+- you have an entitlement to ongoing weekly payments

-- weekly payments have not been stopped or reduced as a result of you not complying with your return to work obligations
+- weekly payments have not been reduced or discontinued as a result of you not complying with your return to work obligations.

-- the agreement must be registered with the Workers Compensation Commission in order to take effect.
+The commutation agreement must be registered with the WCC in order to take effect.

 Further information is available in the guidelines for claiming workers compensation.